Mesopotamia: The firmament of Heaven

 No descent.

-In 'Babylonian' thought, the Underworld isn't under the surface of the earth.
+The Underworld isn't under the surface of the earth?

 How does the description of the stones of heaven, help solve this question?